calroc/Thun/docs/reference/mkref/Functor-Reference.md

 (Combinator)

 Run a quoted program using exactly one stack value and leave the first item of the result on the stack.

        ... x [P] unary
     ---------------------
-           ...
-A
+           ... a

 ### Definition

-    nullary popd
+> [nullary] [popd]

 ### Discussion